Book San Luis Reservoir Fishing Trip

 Boating

 If you decide to spend the day boating, make sure to follow the instructions.
-Stay 500 feet away from water structures and dams and be sure to keep to the speed limits.
-All boats are inspected prior to entering the parking area, to make sure there aren’t any invasive species introduced to the area.
+Stay 500 feet away from water structures and dams, and be sure to keep to the speed limits.
+All boats are inspected before entering the parking area to make sure there aren’t any invasive species introduced to the area.

 If you want to enjoy your time on the water with your family, be sure to provide each passenger with a personal flotation device.
-This is because there is a frequent occurrence of winds in the area.
+This is because there are frequent winds in the area.

 Hunting in San Luis Reservoir Ca

-For those who are more into hunting as a recreation, contact the local authorities to find out what the regulations are.
+For those who are more into hunting as a recreational activity, contact the local authorities to find out the regulations.

-Shotguns are the only weapon allowed, and you will need a license for in-season waterfowl hunting.
+Shotguns are the only weapons allowed, and you will need a license for in-season waterfowl hunting.

 Hunting is prohibited near the dam, boat ramp areas, water structures, or where visitors relax.